bethlindenbaum/movie-night-matcher/README.md

 - `group_members`
 - `movie_selections`
 - `my_list`
-- helper database functions for adding friends and creating/loading groups
+- helper database functions for adding friends and creating, loading, editing, and deleting groups
 - RLS policies
 - a Realtime publication for movie selections

-## 2. Configure the browser's Supabase connection
+### 2. Configure the browser's Supabase connection

 In your Supabase project settings, copy the project's: